For artists, it’s vital to your business and satisfaction to understand why your art is not selling. — Barney Davey

 There are alternatives…

-Even if you love driving and taking long trips and have all the physical abilities to operate an 18-wheel semi-truck, that doesn’t mean you should become an over-the-road commercial driver because it’s not your thing.
-And every artist who makes art, no matter how talented, has no obligation to commit to building a business around making art.
-Feel free to ignore those who put such expectations on you.
+Even if you love driving and taking long trips and have all the physical abilities to operate an 18-wheel semi-truck, becoming an over-the-road commercial driver might still not be right for you.
+You are welcome to be an artist who creates art, regardless of your talent; you have no obligation to build a business around making art.
+You are welcome to ignore those who put such expectations on you.

 Just because you can doesn’t mean you should.